Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         The output of the following scripts will need to be referenced in the remaining sub-steps.

         ```bash
+<<<<<<< HEAD
-        ncn# /opt/cray/platform-utils/ncnHealthChecks.sh
+        ncn-mw# /opt/cray/platform-utils/ncnHealthChecks.sh
-        ncn# csi pit validate --postgres
+        ncn-mw# csi pit validate --postgres
         ```

-        **`NOTE`**: If the ncnHealthChecks script output indicates any `kube-multus-ds-` pods are in a `Terminating` state, that can indicate a previous restart of these pods did not complete.
+        **NOTE**: If the `ncnHealthChecks` script output indicates any `kube-multus-ds-` pods are in a `Terminating` state, that can indicate that a previous restart of these pods did not complete.
-        In this case, it is safe to force delete these pods in order to let them properly restart by executing the `kubectl delete po -n kube-system kube-multus-ds.. --force` command.
-        After executing this command, re-running the ncnHealthChecks script should indicate a new pod is in a `Running` state.
+        In this case, it is safe to force delete these pods in order to let them properly restart; this is done by running `kubectl delete po -n kube-system kube-multus-ds.. --force`.
+After executing this command, re-running the `ncnHealthChecks` script should indicate that a new pod is in the `Running` state.

     1. Check the status of the `slurmctld` and `slurmdbd` pods to determine if they are starting:

         ```bash
-        ncn# kubectl describe pod -n user -lapp=slurmctld
+        ncn-mw# kubectl describe pod -n user -lapp=slurmctld
         ```

         ```bash
-        ncn# kubectl describe pod -n user -lapp=slurmdbd
+        ncn-mw# kubectl describe pod -n user -lapp=slurmdbd
         ```

         ```text